 Some of the houses on the bridge have an extension hanging over the river.
 The extensions are supported with long wooden shores, known as sporti.

 In the sixteenth century, the Duke of Florence Cosimo I de’ Medici decided to build a corridor to connect the Uffizi with the Pitti Palace across the Arno River, so that he would not need to walk across the always crowded bridge while commuting between his residences.
 The corridor, locally known as the Corridoio Vasariano after its creator Giorgio Vasari, was built in 1565 on top of the shops on the bridge.

-On the south side of the bridge the corridor wraps around the Manelli Tower.
-The owners of the tower, which was originally built to defend the bridge, refused to demolish the tower to make way for the corridor, so Vascari saw no other option than to build around it.
+On the south side of the bridge, the corridor wraps around the Manelli Tower.
+The owners of the tower, which was originally built to defend the bridge, refused to demolish the tower to make way for the corridor, so Vasari saw no other option than to build around it.